-Manchester’s youth, the Soul Mods started the appreciation of Black American music in the city in the 1960′s: Mainly centered at The twisted Wheel Club and its influential DJ Roger Eagle.
+Manchester’s youth, the Soul Mods started the appreciation of Black American music in the city in the 1960′, mainly emerging from The twisted Wheel Club and its influential DJ Roger Eagle.

-Even Eric Clapton arrived on several occasions; first with John Mayall’s Blues Breakers, then with The Yardbirds and finally with Cream at their very first gig!
+Even Eric Clapton appeared on several occasions; first with John Mayall’s Blues Breakers, then with The Yardbirds and finally with Cream at their very first gig.
 John Mayall was from Macclesfield (near Manchester) and years later Ian Curtis formed Joy Division in Macclesfield.

 But without any doubt it was Soul music that dominated in the city in the 1960′s; at The Wheel.
 Other clubs too followed the trend of soul in the city: The Jigsaw, then the Blue Note which was instrumental in pioneering all things STAX as well as featuring many Soul 45’s that were later ‘Discovered’ by the 1970s Wigan and subsequent Northern Soul crowd!